allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ## The end

-I hope that by presenting the above example I have managed to show you how to use simple concepts to write or improve tests to be more legible.
+I hope that by presenting the above example I have managed to show you how to use simple concepts to write or improve tests to be more readable.
 Consequently, they become a living documentation of our code, which undoubtedly is a great added value to the project that we work on.

 However, if you are wondering whether it is always worth investing time in writing tests as suggested in this article,